shilangyu/computational_complexity_homework/homework_1/solutions.md

 ![](KERNEL_example.png){width=256px}

-Now, we will prove that the SAT instance is satisfiable if and only if the graph has a kernel of size $\leq k = m$, where $m$ is the number of variables in the SAT instance.
+Now, we will prove that the SAT instance is satisfiable if and only if the graph has a kernel of size $\leq m$, where $m$ is the number of variables in the SAT instance.

 $(\implies):$ If the SAT instance is satisfiable, we can construct a kernel of size $m$ by selecting the vertices corresponding to the true literals in a valid assignment, for every $i$, we pick vertex $x_i$ if the variable $x_i$ is true, and $\neg x_i$ otherwise.